svennam92/istio101/workshop/exercise-6/README.md

 ### Route all traffic to v2

-For the following exercises, we'll be working with Guestbook v2.
 Route all traffic to guestbook v2 with a new VirtualService rule:

 ```shell
 cat <<EOF | kubectl replace -f -